Joseph-Okoth/NIR_Spectrometer_Software/README.md

 NIR Quest Software is a user-friendly application designed for agricultural produce classification and prediction using Near-Infrared (NIR) spectroscopy.
 This software captures measurement procedures graphically, using drag-and-drop spectrometers, transform functions, and display nodes to automate unique post-processing workflows.

+It is a free and open source alternative software for Ocean Optics Spectrometers.

 ## Features
 - Capture and process spectroscopy data
 - Visualize data with interactive plots